 Figure x.x.x Facility management of a supermarket chain

 Potential requirements

+The following potential requirements are additional to the ones already identified in clauses 12.20.10 and 12.21.10

-The oneM2M System shall support semantic discovery and query capability in order to work also when the search is not fully scoped, e.g. when the sources of information are not known at the application (e.g. searching for the values of an unknown set of containers) and when the discovery is designed in an abstract manner (e.g. the time of use of treadmills).
+The oneM2M System shall provide semantic discovery and query capability even when the search is not fully scoped, e.g. when the sources of information are not known at the application (e.g. searching for the values of an unknown set of containers) and when the discovery is designed in an abstract manner (e.g. the time of use of treadmills).

-The oneM2M system shall provide a semantic discovery and query language capability.

 The oneM2M System shall provide semantic discovery and query capabilities capable to identify multiple set of targets, and a multiplicity of searches (e.g., by setting parameters or filters).

-The oneM2M System shall support semantic discovery and query capabilities with security of the communications and respect of the access permission of effected applications and information.

-The mechanism for semantic discovery and query shall minimize complexity to avoid impacting negatively the oneM2M System performance.
+The oneM2M Access Control Policy shall include discovery indications.
+When a semantic discovery is performed by the oneM2M System, it shall operate according to the indications associated with the desired information.

 It is also expected that:

 - the solution would be based an evolution of the current oneM2M architecture and functionality and would reuse existing standard ontology mechanisms e.g. considering the SAREF standard developed in ETSI TC SmartM2M (which is also aligned with the W3C ontology approach).
 This intends to assure also a smooth interworking with relevant non-oneM2M solutions.